georgemao/serverlesss-demos/build.md

 ## Step 1: Install React dependencies

+This step will create a top level folder for your project.
+The folder will be called 'serverless-demos'.
-Make sure you are in a workspace folder
+Make sure you execute these commands from a directory you wish to use as your workspace area.
+For example: (/Users/georgemao/workspace).

 1. Bootstrap your React project